 I followed them from behind so that I would be safe from the sliding rocks & also I didn’t trust them completely.
 After half an hour I switched places with Rajesh.

 Death Encounter 7 – Drunk driving

-Countering the popular belief, the Kashmirs were very fun to hangout, the only problem was the fun got way over our heads.
+Countering the popular belief, the Kashmiris were very fun to hang out, the only problem was the fun got way over our heads.
 I sat in between them and started talking to them.
-We spoke about Kashmir and the beauty of the place, our journey and slowly started talking about woman (men will be men), how the Kashmir girls are shy and traditional to their beliefs.
+We spoke about Kashmir and the beauty of the place, our journey and slowly started talking about a woman (men will be men), how the Kashmir girls are shy and traditional to their beliefs.

 I felt like we were no longer going straight.
-I asked what’s going on, then the driver said “I feel awesome, may be you are drunk, I am driving perfectly”.
+I asked what’s going on, then the driver said: “I feel awesome, maybe you are drunk, I am driving perfectly”.
 Then it hit me, holy shit he was drunk too.
 One mistake and we will ram our car into the mountain or fall into the valley.
 I offered him to stop to which he said, “no (classic drunk expression)”.
 Everyone realized that he is too drunk & started hitting him on the head.
-Later the another guy started driving who was a little sober.
+Later another guy started driving who was a little sober.

 That day I have decided I am never going to drink and drive again.